vinyatu/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com) currently maintained by [Amin Vakil](mailto:info@aminvakil.com).

+## Update on Sep 04, 2021

+**Docker images are now tagged!**

+You can stick to a specific `ocserv` version like `quay.io/aminvakil/ocserv:1.1.3`, so you can get bugfixes, security patches and alpine version bumps, and be sure that your ocserv version always remains the same.

+You can also bump each `ocserv` minor update manually using something like `1.1.3-2` and so on.

+Latest tags can always be found [here](https://github.com/aminvakil/docker-ocserv/tags) and [here](https://quay.io/aminvakil/ocserv).

 ## Update on Mar 26, 2021

 Upgrade alpine to 3.13.6 to use openssl 1.1.1k-r0.